-Overall Run Trail is a 7.3 mile lightly trafficked loop trail located near Bentonville, VA that features a waterfall and is rated as moderate.
+Overall Run Trail is a 7.3 mile lightly trafficked loop trail located near Bentonville, Virginia that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 Pretty nice trail, not very many people on it.

 Absolutely beautiful!
 After I parked, I started my walk to the trail.
 I saw quite a few "no trespassing" signs on either side of the road, which made me nervous, but I continued on straight and I found the trail.
 The trail is public, and marked with blue lines on the trees so you know you're still on the right track.

 There was 1 other person on the trail by the "pools".
 After chatting with her, I found out she lives there.
 She was impressed I found it, but the directions were spot on!

 Really rocky hike with lots of uphill climbing.
 About a mile in, we ran into overall run pools which is an awesome place to go swimming.
 On the rest of the hike, we ran into three more waterfalls, one of them being the tallest one in the Shenandoah National Forest.
 We even saw a bear!
 Take plenty of water and a snack.

 really rocky hike, but waterfall and view is worth it